BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_5_Understanding_the_Descriptor.md

 You may have noticed a weird `desc:` field in the `listunspent` command of the previous section.
 Here's what's all about (and how it can be used to transfer addresses).

 > :warning: **VERSION WARNING:** This is an innovation from Bitcoin Core v 0.17.0 that had continued to be expanded through Bitcoin Core 0.20.0.
+Most of the commands in this section are from 0.17.0, but the updated `importmulti` that support descriptors is from 0.18.0.

 ## Know about Transferring Addresses

 Most of this course presumes that you're working entirely from a single node where you manage your own wallet, sending and receiving payments with the addresses created by that wallet.
 However, that's not necessarily how the larger Bitcoin ecosystem works.
-There, you'd more likely to be moving addresses between wallets and even setting up wallets to watch over funds controlled by different wallets.
-It's most useful if you're interacting with software _other_ than Bitcoin Core, and really need to lean on this sort of compatibility function, but we'll also use a tiny bit of what we learned here in [§6.3](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/06_3_Sending_an_Automated_Multisig.md).
+There, you're more likely to be moving addresses between wallets and even setting up wallets to watch over funds controlled by different wallets.

+That's where descriptors come in.
+They're most useful if you're interacting with software _other_ than Bitcoin Core, and really need to lean on this sort of compatibility function, but we'll also use a tiny bit of what we learned here in [§6.3](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/06_3_Sending_an_Automated_Multisig.md).

-This functionality used to focus on `xpub` and `xprv`, and those are still supported.
+Moving addresses between wallets used to focus on `xpub` and `xprv`, and those are still supported.

 > :book: ***What is xprv?*** An extended private key.
 This is the combination of a private key and a chain code.
 It's a private key that a whole sequence of children private keys can be derived from.

 > :book: ***What is xpub?*** An extended public key.
 This is the combination of a public key and a chain code.
 It's a public key that a whole sequence of children public keys can be derived from.

-The fact that you have a "whole sequence of children ... keys" notes that "xpub" and "xprv" aren't standard keys.
-They're hierarchical keys that can be used to derive whole families of keys, built on the idea of HD Wallets.
+The fact that you can have a "whole sequence of children ... keys" reveals the fact that "xpub" and "xprv" aren't standard keys like we've been talking about so far.
+They're instead hierarchical keys that can be used to create whole families of keys, built on the idea of HD Wallets.

-> :book: ***What is an HD Wallet?*** Most modern wallets are actually built on [BIP32: Hierarchical Deterministic Wallets](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
+> :book: ***What is an HD Wallet?*** Most modern wallets are built on [BIP32: Hierarchical Deterministic Wallets](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
 This is a hierarchical design where a single seed can be used to generate a whole sequence of keys.
 The entire wallet may then be restored from that seed, rather than requiring the restoring of every single private key.

 > :book ***What is a Derivation Path?*** When you have hierarchical keys, you need to be able to define individual keys as descendents of a seed.
 For example `[0]` is the 0th key, `[0/1]` is the first son of the 0th key, `[1/0/1]` is the first grandson of the zeroth son of the 1st key.
-Some keys also contain a `'` after the number to show they're hardened, which protect them from a specific attack that can be used to derive an `xprv` from an `xpub`.
+Some keys also contain a `'` after the number, to show they're hardened, which protects them from a specific attack that can be used to derive an `xprv` from an `xpub`.
 You don't need to worry about the specifics, other than the fact that those `'`s will cause you formatting troubles when working from the command line.

-However, xpubs and xprvs proved insufficient when the types of public keys multiplied under the [SegWit expansion](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/04_6_Creating_a_Segwit_Transaction.md), thus the need for "output descriptors".
+`xpubs` and `xprvs` proved insufficient when the types of public keys multiplied under the [SegWit expansion](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/04_6_Creating_a_Segwit_Transaction.md), thus the need for "output descriptors".

 > :book: ***What is an output descriptor?*** A precise description of how to derive a Bitcoin address from a combination of a function and one or more inputs to that function.

 The introduction of functions into descriptors is what makes them powerful, because they can be used to transfer all sorts of addresses, from the Legacy addresses that we're working with now to the Segwit and multisig addresses that we'll meet down the road.
-The function just matches the particular type of address.
+An individual function matches a particular type of address and correlates with specific rules to generate that address.

 ## Capture a Descriptor